jsheroes/website/src/pages/eco-friendly.md

 ### Reducing paper use

-In-person events have traditionally relied on paper and disposable forms of communication, such as print banners, signs, and brochures.
-However, every year we try to **minimize printing on paper** as much as possible.
+Every year we try to **minimize printing on paper** as much as possible.
 We send all useful information to participants about the conference through our newsletter, and this year we have prepared a Conference Handbook for you, where you can find any information you need.
 Plus, there is no need to bring a printed ticket; simply show it to us on your phone.

-### Supporting Zarnesti Bear Sanctuary
+### Supporting Agent Green

-In addition to these initiatives, and because our mascot, [Ecma](https://website-git-eco-friendly-page-jsheroes.vercel.app/meet-ecma), is a bear, we will once again encourage our participants to make a donation to the Zarnesti Bear Sanctuary.
-This sanctuary, one of the largest in Eastern Europe, is dedicated to the welfare of bears.
+In addition to these initiatives, and because our mascot, [Ecma](https://jsheroes.io/meet-ecma), is a bear, we will encourage our participants to make a donation to the [Agent Green](https://www.agentgreen.ro/) organisation.
+They are heavily involved in concrete actions when it comes to saving Romanian forests and protecting the brown bear.
+They continue to fight and win processes regarding illegal deforestation.

-We believe that it is important to come together as a community to address the pressing issues facing our environment.
-By taking action and implementing sustainable practices, we can create a positive impact.
-We hope to inspire and motivate individuals and organizations to join us in this effort, as we work towards a better and more sustainable future for all.
+All this being said, we believe that it is important to come together as a community to address part of the problems facing our environment.
+By taking action and focusing on sustainable practices, we can create a positive impact.
 We look forward to seeing you at the conference where we can collaborate and share more ideas on how we can improve.